 If the Commission does get the mandate to negotiate a trade agreement with Tradeland, then you would expect this to be a long and slow process.
 Time is not an issue to you and definitely there is no need to hurry things up.
 At the same time, you would also expect that regular updates are provided by the Commission, which would describe the process that far.
-That would give you an idea of how the negotiation is going and if your interests are served well.
-You should suggest that once the negotiation between the European Commission and Tradeland's delegation begin, there should be a bi-monthly progress briefing to the Council.
+That would give you an

-Instructions for the Slovenian Trade Minister You are representing the government of Slovenia in the Council negotiations over the mandate be given to the European Commission to sign a free trade agreement with Tradeland.
-Tradeland an archipelago state in the mid-Pacific region, has one of the largest economies on the plane closely ranking behind that of the EU. ıd, 109
+Instructions for the Slovenian Trade Minister

+You are representing the government of Slovenia in the Council negotiations over the mandate to be given to the European Commission to sign a free trade agreement with Tradeland.
+Tradeland, an archipelago state in the mid-Pacific region, has one of the largest economies on the planet, closely ranking behind that of the EU.